-The family does not provide information that the CCHA or HUD determines is necessary in the administration of the program.

-The family does not provide complete and true information to the CCHA.

-Any family member has been evicted from federally-assisted housing in the last five years.
-Any PHA has ever terminated assistance under the program for any member of the family.
-Any family member has committed fraud, bribery, or any other corrupt or criminal act in connection with any federal housing program.

-The family owes rent or other amounts to any PHA in connection with the HCV, Certificate, Moderate Rehabilitation or public housing programs, unless the family repays the full amount of the debt prior to being selected from the waiting list.
+- The family does not provide information that the CCHA or HUD determines is necessary in the administration of the program. - The family does not provide complete and true information to the CCHA. - Any family member has been evicted from federally assisted housing in the last three years. - Any family member has committed fraud, bribery, or any other corrupt or criminal act in connection with any federal housing program. - The family owes rent or other amounts to any CCHA in connection with Section 8 or other public housing assistance under the 1937 Act, unless the family repays the full amount of the debt prior to being selected from the waiting list.

-If the family has not reimbursed any PHA for amounts the PHA paid to an owner under a HAP contract for rent, damages to the unit, or other amounts owed by the family under the lease, unless the family repays the full amount of the debt prior to being selected from the waiting list.
-The family has breached the terms of a repayment agreement entered into with the CCHA, unless the family repays the full amount of the debt covered in the repayment agreement prior to being selected from the waiting list.

-A family member has engaged in or threatened violent or abusive behavior toward CCHA personnel.
+- If the family has not reimbursed any CCHA for amounts the CCHA paid to an owner under a HAP contract for rent, damages to the unit, or other amounts owed by the family under the lease, unless the family repays the full amount of the debt prior to being selected from the waiting list. - The family has breached the terms of a repayment agreement entered into with the CCHA, unless the family repays the full amount of the debt covered in the repayment agreement prior to being selected from the waiting list. - A family member has engaged in or threatened violent or abusive behavior toward CCHA personnel.